WE_IA_AGENT_BUS

 Topics covered

-• →Identify a domain where agentic AI provides competitive advantage (business, support functions, operations)
+• →Identifying a domain where agentic AI provides a competitive advantage (business, support functions, operations)

 • →Methodology for selecting and prioritizing high-impact use cases